Quantum channels and memory effects: Quantum Codes

 where ${\sf e}_{\rightarrow b}$ denotes the vector obtained by cyclically shifting ${\sf e}$ to the right $b$ times.
 Then, it is easy to check that ${\sf w}\neq 0$ and ${\sf w}$ is the sum of two bursts of width $\leq 3b+1$.
 Hence ${\sf w}\not\in{\mathcal C}$ and

-which guarantees that the ability of the quantum code $[[n,k]]$ to correct $b$-burst errors.
+which guarantees the ability of the quantum code $[[n,k]]$ to correct $b$-burst errors.

-The existence of classical $(3b+1)$-burst-correcting binary cyclic codes that are weakly self-dual with length $n=2^m-1$ and dimension $k=n-m-(3b+1)$ is known \cite{PW72}.
-For them, $m$ satisfies $m=0\; (mod \;m_b)$ with a fixed integer $m_b$ only depending on $b$.
+The existence of classical $(3b+1)$-burst-correcting binary cyclic codes with length $n=2^m-1$ and dimension $k=n-m-(3b+1)$ is known with $m$ only depending on $b$ \cite{PW72}.
 Hence these classical codes lead to almost optimal quantum codes (compared with the bound $n-\log_2 n -O(b)$ given above).

 By increasing the length of the bursts, one should increase the length of the burst code as well.
 Alternatively it might be possible to resort to the \emph{interleaving} technique.
 By using this method, the codewords can be distributed amongst the qubit stream so that consecutive words are never next to each other.
 On de-interleaving they are returned to their original positions so that any errors that have occurred become widespread.
 This ensures that any burst (long) errors now appear as random (short) errors.